DukMastaaa/beans/README.md

 # beans
 notes for various subjects from school/uni

+## Uni Courses
+- INFS1200
+- CSSE2010

+## School Subjects
+- Maths B
+- Maths C
+- Year 12 Physics

-i use typora to write the notes, so there are embedded latex and diagrams that github's markdown doesn't render.
+I use typora to write some notes, so there are embedded latex and diagrams that Github's Markdown doesn't render.
+Images should render properly because they are stored in a `./images` folder relative to the Markdown file.